someguynamedjosh/nodespeak/design/syntax.md

 ### Logic

-More pythonic with this one, to reserve more symbols for more mathy stuff:
+More pythonic with this one, to reserve more symbols for mathy stuff:

 `a and b` performs a logical short-circuit and operation.